freevariable/Fulgance/README.md

 The control room is displayed as an HTML dashboard by calling *tools/room.py* **after** or **while** you run mp.py in realtime.
 It will not work otherwise, because it polls redis for live information and redis will be empty.

 *room.py* also generates one HTML file per segment you wish to monitor.

+For stations to appear on the dashboard, they must be succeded by a signal named (station trigram)+(whatever) in (routeName)/segments/(routeSegment)/SIGs.txt

 #### Options
 - You must provide the route name using *--route*
 - You must provide a segments list using *--segments*

-Here is an example:
+Here are two  examples:

 *tools/room.py --route=ParisLine1 --segments=WestboundMain,EastboundMain > dashboard.html*

+*tools/room.py --route=LondonCentral --segments=WestRuislip,Epping > dashboard.html*

-This will produce three files: dashboard.html, WestboundMain.html and EastboundMain.html
+In the first example, this will produce three files: dashboard.html, WestboundMain.html and EastboundMain.html